magnum/rdbsync/readme.md

 this tool is for you...

-Right now, it only implements download and local restore of db (get)

 ## usage
 * git clone git@github.com:magnum/rdbsync.git
 * copy rdbsync.example.yml from the cloned dir your web project directory, save as rdbsync.yml and edit accordingly